ACMILabs/media-player/README.md

 * In the Run dialog type: `shell:startup`
 * Cut and paste the shortcut into this folder.

+##Message Broker

+The media player sends playback information to a RabbitMQ server.
+This playback information is then consumed by a Playlist Label using an AMQP consumer.

-## Setup RabbitMQ user
+###Setting up a RabbitMQ server and user

-There's a demo RabbitMQ server setup on our Ubuntu Server.
-It's setup to start the `rabbitmq-server` service at boot.
-I used this command to do that: `sudo update-rc.d rabbitmq-server defaults`, but to manually start/stop the server use: `sudo service rabbitmq-server stop/start/restart`
+A RabbitMQ server can be run on a Ubuntu Server and setup to start the `rabbitmq-server` service at boot with this command: `sudo update-rc.d rabbitmq-server defaults`, but to manually start/stop the server use: `sudo service rabbitmq-server stop/start/restart`

 To setup a user: